Is vegan toothpaste the way forward?

 Being vegan is more than just not eating animal products, it’s about omitting animal products for all aspects of your life.
 From your hair and beauty products to your clothing, accessories and household products.

-More than just food.
+Veganism is much More than just food.

 Vegans have to give a lot of consideration for their dental care and the products they use to maintain a good dental hygiene routine.
 Many of the toothpastes on the supermarket and pharmacy shelves are tested on animals and therefore unsuitable for vegans.

 In other toothpastes, there are traces of non-vegan ingredients.
 The primary non-vegan ingredient that’s found in toothpaste is glycerine.
 It’s present in most toothpastes and therefore isn’t appropriate for vegans.

 Do Vegan Dental Products Do Our Teeth Any Good?

 However, there is debate about the protectiveness and effectiveness of vegan toothpastes.
 Many vegan toothpastes do not contain fluoride, an ingredient in most of the big brand’s toothpastes.
 There has been an on-going argument surrounding fluoride in vegan toothpastes.
 Many vegans opt to use toothpastes and dental products that do not contain fluoride because they believe that it is toxic when ingested.
 As most vegans are on a plant-based diet, they do not like to consume goods that they believe to contain toxins.